Red teas

 History:

-Before the process of making red tea was discovered in the middle of the 17th century (end of the Ming Dynasty, beginning of the Chang Dynasty), the vast majority of consumption was covered first by unfermented green teas and later by partially fermented teas.
+Before the process of making red tea was discovered during late Ming and early Qing dynasties (mid 17th century), the vast majority of consumption was covered first by unfermented green teas and later by partially fermented teas.
 It is said that the passing army stayed near a tea factory in the Wu Yi area of Fujian province for several days and delayed the production of tea there.
 As soon as the soldiers left, the farmer noticed that the collected leaves had changed color to an unusual shade of red, and since he wanted to save at least some tea, he quickly began to dry it.
 However, during their stay, the army used up all the coal used to dry the green tea, so the farmer was forced to dry the tea over a fire made of local pine wood.
-This process caused a chemical reaction inside the leaves, giving the resulting tea an exceptional smoky-fruity (long an) flavor.
-This is how the tea best known as ‘Lapsang Souchong’ was discovered, which is a garbled English phonetic transcription of the Chinese ‘Zheng Shan Xiao Zhong’, which can be translated as ‘Little variety from the true mountains’.
-It became very popular in China and led to the development of a whole new type of tea, which was called red in China based on the color of the leaf after processing, and later became known in the world as black (fully oxidized – often incorrectly referred to as fermented)
+This process caused a chemical reaction inside the leaves, giving the resulting tea an exceptional smoky-fruity (like a long an) flavor.
+This is how the tea best known as ‘Lapsang Souchong’ was discovered.
+Lapsang Souchong is an English phonetic transcription of ‘|正山小种 in Fujian Province dialect (or Fujianese), which can be translated as ‘Little variety from the true mountains.
+In Mandarin Chinese the spelling changes into Zheng Shan Xiao Zhong.
+This smokey tea became very popular in China and led to the development of a whole new type of tea, which was called red in China based on the color of the leaf after processing, and later became known in the world as black (fully oxidized – often incorrectly referred to as fermented).

 Health: